 Winner by 4%

 f.y.e. rates % higher than Books A Million on Environment Culture Ratings vs Books A Million Ratings based on looking at 250 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What needs to change to make the company culture better?".
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Is your work environment positive or negative?".

 Sentiment Culture Ratings vs Books A Million